Catlin – the Lioness

 Tametame was born (although technically hatched) to be free.

-He is always off on an adventure - much to dismay of his partner Hyde.
+He is always off on an adventure.
 He made quick work on the new internal fences at the Burwood Takahē Centre, escaping into the neighbouring pen and causing quite a raucous.

 So exploring his new home in Kahurangi will suit Tametame down to the ground.